gcbirat12/gcbirat12/README.md

 - 👋 Hi, I’m @gcbirat12
-- 🌱 I’m currently learning the AI
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on AI Projects and Research.
 - 📫 Reach out to me on Linkedin: Birat GC or Email: gcbirat12@gmail.com